Wyb0627/AGRAG/README.md

 --shot: The number of shots;

---round: The number of dataset split rounds;
+--round: The number of dataset split rounds set to 4 for full experiment running;

 --online_index: Whether to apply the online indexing mechanism.

+The code to run on GraphRAG-bench is partially based on [GraphRAG-bench](https://github.com/GraphRAG-Bench/GraphRAG-Benchmark/tree/main) and [HippoRAG2](https://github.com/ianliuwd/HippoRAG2/tree/main)'s GitHub repo.